donchai/unison/README.md

 # How To Use

 ## 1. System Configuration Applied and Tested
-1.1 Two CentOS 8.2 Virtual Machines (source and destination i.e. SVM and DVM) deployed on Azure Cloud in Southeast Asia 1.2 Configure timezone to Singapore
+1.1 Two CentOS 8.2 Virtual Machines (source and destination for files synchronisation with same userid e.g. azureuser) deployed on Azure Cloud in Southeast Asia
+1.2 Configure timezone to Singapore
 1.3 Make 16GB Swap Space and automount after system reboot 1.4 Perform system up-to-date update via yum